salamanetwork/tutocpp20/README.md

     cls && g++.exe -std=c++2a *.cpp -o main.exe && main.exe

 ## Log:
-  ### These are the files I coded ordered by LIFO (The recent one is the last one in the list):
+  ### These are the files I coded ordered by LIFO (The recent one is the last one on the below list):
     00001)    main.cpp
     00002)    std_ios.hpp
     00003)    data_types.hpp